-Students are required to inform The Lir Academic Administrator via reception on 01-8962559 if they are unable to attend classes or rehearsals.
+Students are required to inform The Lir Academic Administrator via reception on 01- 8962559 if they are unable to attend classes or rehearsals.

-- A message must be received no later than 8:45am on the day of absence. - Appointments with doctors, dentists, bank managers, solicitors, physiotherapists and counsellors must be arranged outside of class or call time unless permission has been given by The Lir staff. - Notice of any appointment should be given at least one week in advance except in the case of an emergency. - Repeated absences due to illness or any other reason call into question the suitability of the student for a course of training which requires maximum attendance at all classes and rehearsals - Students are allowed no more than four absences during the course of the year without medical certificate or other written excuse, and formal verification may be required for all absences. - It is the individual responsibility of each student to ensure that any absence is recorded accurately in the register of absences maintained for each class. - Any illness of more than three days' duration must be supported by a medical certificate from a doctor. - Any student requesting an absence must fill out an Absence Request Form, available from administration during student opening hours.
-This form must be completed by the student at least one week in advance of the absence and handed in to administration by the student.
-The absence request will then be consider by the

-Director of The Lir.
+- A message must be received no later than 8:45am on the day of absence. - Appointments with doctors, dentists, bank managers, solicitors, physiotherapists, and counsellors must be arranged outside of class or call time unless permission has been given by The Lir staff. - Notice of any appointment should be given at least one week in advance except in the case of an emergency. - Repeated absences due to illness or any other reason call into question the suitability of the student for a course of training which requires maximum attendance at all classes and rehearsals - Students are allowed no more than four absences during the course of the year without medical certificate or other written excuse, and formal verification may be required for all absences. - It is the individual responsibility of each student to ensure that any absence is recorded accurately in the register of absences maintained for each class. - Any illness of more than three days' duration must be supported by a medical certificate from a doctor. - Any student requesting an absence must fill out an absence request online.
+This must be completed by the student at least one week in advance of the absence.
+The absence request will then be considered by the Director of The Foundation Diploma in Acting & Theatre.
 Any absence taken without this form will be subject to automatically being marked absent and can lead to disciplinary actions.